 Originally designed as a fellowship program, the organization now serves a greater number of students across the country through a capacity-building program called Powered by Basta.
 Anchored in a first-of-its-kind career navigation tool that accurately assesses a student’s starting point on their journey, the program’s career readiness training is delivered in partnership with institutions of higher education and college success organizations.

 While college success organizations have traditionally focused their efforts on graduation outcomes, there is a growing recognition of the need to prepare students for what comes next.
 The Powered by Basta career readiness curriculum and resources are tailored to serve a range of partners including nonprofits in college success, charter management organizations, youth-development organizations, and colleges.
-Current partners include Achievement First, Beyond 12, KIPP, The City University of New York, and John Jay College of Criminal Justice.

 These partnerships make it possible for programs to support students — and for Basta to advance quality employment at a greater scale.

 Diagnostic Survey for Tailored Support